joes0451/ADev/ReadMe.txt

 		and Key Alias passwords to config.properties, or define them in ant.properties using 'key.store', 'key.alias', 'key.store.password' and 'key.alias.password',
 		or let it prompt you for them with the Keystore Password Dialog.

+Gradlew:
+        With 'use_gradlew' enabled in config.properties, you'll have a Commands menu with standard gradlew tasks, and you can add tasks in config.properties.
+        Combined with the 'dont_modify_build_gradle' option, you can run gradlew commands in projects without modifying them, useful when trying to build projects you download from GitHub.

 App Bundle:
 		Support for Gradle, Kotlin and Flutter.